KERMIT: Knowledge Graph Completion of Enhanced Relation Modeling with Inverse Transformation: Methodology

+In order to enhance the expressiveness of query and entity representations, we propose to effectively leverage the label information inherent in a KG, thus formulating a supervised variant \cite{khosla2020supervised} of the self-supervised contrastive loss shown in Equation \ref{eq:contrastive_loss}:

+where $\mathcal{N}^+$ denotes the set of positive entities for a specific query $(h,r,?)$, encompassing tail entities from triples with the same head $h$ and relation $r$.
+This formulation allows for multiple positive samples per query, ensuring more expressive and generalizable outcomes.

-When sampling negative entities, we adopt in-batch negatives \cite{pmlr-v119-chen20j} for the sake of sampling efficiency, in which entities involved in the same batch are viewed as negatives.
-We leave the exploration of more effective negative strategy as our future work, e.g., one can compute the embedding of an entity with its textual description through a pre-trained language model, and entities with the least similarity on the semantic space can be seen as negatives.
+For sampling positive and negative entities, we utilize an in-batch strategy \cite{khosla2020supervised, pmlr-v119-chen20j} for the sake of efficiency.
+In this approach, class labels are assigned to entities within the same batch to indicate their positivity or negativity.
+Exploring more effective sampling strategies is reserved for future work.
+For instance, an entity's embedding can be calculated using its textual description through a pre-trained language model, and entities with the lowest semantic similarity can be considered negatives.

-During inference, we first compute the embeddings of all entities $t \in \mathcal{E}$ ahead of time.
-Then, for a missing triple $(h,r,?)$ from the testing set, a ranking list of all candidate entities is generated by measuring the similarity between $e_{hr}$ and the entity embeddings.

-Note that the predictive descriptions of the tails (i.e. $t_\text{pred}$) for all training and testing samples $(h,r,?)$ are obtained within a number of ChatGPT API invocations in advance, which is not part of the training and inference cycle.
-An overview of our model is shown in Fig. \ref{fig:model_architecture}.
+Note that the predictive descriptions (\emph{i.e}. $t_\text{pred}$ and $h_\text{pred}$) and inverse relations for all training and testing samples are obtained within a number of chat completion API invocations in advance, which is not part of the training and inference flow.